DelNov/T-Flows/readme.md

 > **_Note:_**  Don't go overboard with number of processors as you will end up communicating between processors more than computing.
-A useful rule of thumb is to have around hundred thousand cells per processor.
-This grid has around 300'000 cells, so four is a reasonable choice.
+A useful rule of thumb is to have around a hundred thousand cells per processor.
+This grid has approximatelly 300'000 cells, so four is a reasonable choice.

 ## Flat velocity profile <a name="demo_inflows_flat"> </a>